drylabyrinth/drylabyrinth.github.io/README.md

 2. In the `_people` folder, create a new file with your name (you can use the "Create New File Button").
 Make sure it ends with the `.md` extension, such as `ted-laderas.md`.

 3. Paste the following template into your new file and fill it out.
+Note that the `---` before and after the text is important.
+If this is not included, your profile will not show.

 ```
 ---